wpmetabox/docsv2/docs/tutorials/create-simple-listing-meta-box-bricks.md

 * **[MB Admin Columns (optional)](https://metabox.io/plugins/mb-admin-columns/)**: to display the voucher of each restaurant in the backend for the purpose of easier comparison in this practice;
 Bricks: to build the page.

-## Step 1: Create a new custom post type
+## 1. Creating a new custom post type

 Go to **Meta Box** > **Post Types** > **New Post Type** to create a new post type for restaurants.